Charlotte 49ers: Rivalries

 Charlotte's 29-year men's basketball rivalry with the Davidson Wildcats sees two of the three Division I schools in Mecklenburg County go head-to-head for the Hornet's Nest Trophy.
-They had been the county's only D-I schools before Queens moved from NCAA Division II to the D-I ASUN Conference in 2022.
-Charlotte leads the series 26-11.
-Due to a scheduling conflict, the series was on hiatus until the 2010-11 season.
+They had been the county's only D-I schools before Queens moved from NCAA Division II to the D-I Atlantic Sun Conference in 2022.
+Charlotte leads the series 26–11.
+Due to a scheduling conflict, the series was on hiatus until the 2010–11 season.

 Recently Charlotte has started to develop a rivalry with the Appalachian State Mountaineers.
 Charlotte's establishment of a football team, and the competitiveness of the subsequent contests in that sport, have led to a renewed interest and developing rivalry, with games scheduled through 2030.

 Facilities

 Athletic facilities at Charlotte have improved dramatically over the past decade.
 In 1996, men's basketball returned to campus full-time for the first time in nearly 20 years with the opening of Dale F. Halton Arena.
 A new outdoor sports facility, the Irwin Belk Track and Field Center, opened in 1999 and serves as the home to the 49ers track and field teams in addition to both men's and women's soccer.
 Tom & Lib Phillips Field, the baseball facility, underwent a $6 million overhaul that was completed in 2007; the facility was renamed Robert and Mariam Hayes Stadium in honor of the renovation's benefactor and her late husband.
 The golf team's practice facility at Rocky River Golf Club in Concord was completed in October 2006.